 The Maltese has basked in luxury for over two millennia.
 These cherished little white dogs feature prominently in the history of several ancient cultures.
 They are masters of companionship and excel at lounging.

-Most Maltese dogs blend playfulness with gentleness, harmonising well with children and other dogs.
+The Maltese dog is a blend of playfulness and gentleness, harmonising well with children and other dogs.
 Though they may prefer the sofa over adventure, more active Maltese will eagerly dive into escapades as long as they’re with their owner.

 Though primarily a companion dog, the Maltese shines as a therapy dog, bringing comfort and joy to those in hospitals, retirement homes, and nursing homes.